flowingis/Idephix/docs/writing_extensions.rst

 and, TasksCollection and a MethodCollection.
 If your extension don't need to register new tasks or methods, you can simply return an empty collection (`\Idephix\Task\TaskCollection::dry()` or `\Idephix\Extension\MethodCollection::dry()`).

-If you need an instance of the current `\Idephix\IdephixInterface` within your extension, simply implement also the `\Idephix\Extension\IdephixAwareInterface` and you'll get one at runtime.
+If you need an instance of the current `\Idephix\TaskExecutor` within your extension, simply implement also the `\Idephix\Extension\IdephixAwareInterface` and you'll get one at runtime.

 Only method registered by `::methods()` will be plugged into Idephix and will be available for other tasks to use: